limbic/Security101forSMBs/README.md

 	- Password Managers and several browsers (Edge, Chrome, Firefox) offer this too

 ### Encrypt your data
+Protect your data on the wore and at rest

 - [ ] Ensure everything is encrypted In-transit
 	- Only use services using TLS 1.2+ or better
-	- Use [Let's Encrypt](https://letsencrypt.org/)) to enable HTTPs for your domain
+	- Use [Let's Encrypt](https://letsencrypt.org/) to enable HTTPs for your domain
 	- Use a good VPN on any untrusted network (public Wi-Fi)
-		- Create your own with OpenVPN and free ter cloud accounts
+		- Create your own with OpenVPN and free tier cloud accounts
 		- Otherwise pay for a decent provider (e.g. [ProtonVPN](https://protonvpn.com/)), [Freedome](https://www.f-secure.com/en/home/products/freedome), [Private Internet Access](https://www.privateinternetaccess.com/)))
-- [ ] Ensure everything is encrypted At rest
+- [ ] Ensure _everything_ is encrypted At rest
 	- Bitlocker/Device encryption (Windows, iOS, iPadOS, Android)
 	- Filevault (OSX)
 	- Full disk encryption (_FDE_) (Linux)
 - [ ] Explore Bring Your Own Key (BYOK) for services that support it

 ### Anti-malware
 Prevent malicious code running on your systems

 - [ ] Ensure every device is running Anti-malware
 	- Defender for Endpoint has you covered
 	- If infected, delete (VM) or wipe (device)
 - [ ] Enable and use [SmartScreen](https://support.microsoft.com/en-us/microsoft-edge/how-can-smartscreen-help-protect-me-in-microsoft-edge-1c9a874a-6826-be5e-45b1-67fa445a74c8) (or similar)
-- [ ] Ensure your domain registar is secure  (i.e. offers Multi-factor authentication, is reputable and trustworthy)
+- [ ] Ensure your domain registrar is secure  (i.e. offers Multi-factor authentication, is reputable and trustworthy)
         - Consider using a large provider like Cloudflare or Google Domains or Office 365 domains
 - [ ] Use Secure DNS
 	- 1.1.1.1 for Families (CloudFlare)